-Some companies - those which don't have supply chain optimization as a core business strategy - ignore the measurement of capacity, assuming that their facility has enough capacity, but that is often not the case.
+Some companies—especially those that don't have supply chain optimization as a core business strategy—ignore the measurement of capacity, assuming that their facilities have enough capacity.
+But, oftentimes, they don't.

-Companies measure capacity in different ways using, as a measure, either:
+Companies measure capacity in different ways using either:

-For example, a recycling company calculates their capacity based on the amount of material they clear from the inbound trailers at their plant, while a textile company calculates capacity based on the amount of yarn produced, i.e. an output.
+For example, a recycling company calculates its capacity based on the amount of material they clear from the inbound trailers at the plant, i.e. the input; whereas a textile company calculates capacity based on the amount of yarn produced, i.e. the output.

-Companies use two measures of capacity, theoretical and rated.
-The theoretical capacity is defined as the maximum output capacity that does not allow for any downtime, while rated capacity is the output capacity can be used for calculation purposes as it is based on a long-term analysis of the actual capacity.
+Companies use two measures of capacity—theoretical and rated.
+The theoretical capacity is defined as the maximum output capacity that does not allow for any downtime, whereas the rated capacity is the output capacity that can be used for calculation purposes, as it is based on a long-term analysis of the actual capacity.

 - The lead capacity strategy